garden-io/garden/docs/reference/action-types/Deploy/exec.md

   # the Build action.
 If no `build` reference is set, the command is run from the source directory of this action.
   cleanupCommand:

-  # The maximum duration (in seconds) to wait for a local script to exit.
+  # The maximum duration (in seconds) to wait for `deployCommand` to exit.
+Ignored if `persistent: false`.
   timeout:

+  # The maximum duration (in seconds) to wait for a for the `statusCommand` to return a zero exit code.
+Ignored if no
+  # `statusCommand` is set.
+  statusTimeout: 10

   # Environment variables to set when running the deploy and status commands.
   env: {}

-  syncMode:
-    # The command to run to deploy in sync mode.
-When deploying in sync mode, Garden assumes that the command starts a
-    # persistent process and does not wait for it return.
-The logs from the process can be retrieved via the `garden
-    # logs` command as usual.
-    #
-    # If a `statusCommand` is set, Garden will wait until it returns a zero exit code before considering the
-    # deployment ready.
-Otherwise it considers it immediately ready.
-    #
-    # Note that if a Build is referenced in the `build` field, the command will be run from the build directory for
-    # that Build action.
-If that Build has `buildAtSource: true` set, the command will be run from the source
-    # directory of the Build action.
-If no `build` reference is set, the command is run from the source directory of
-    # this action.
-    command:

-    # Optionally set a command to check the status of the deployment in sync mode.
-Garden will run the status command
-    # at an interval until it returns a zero exit code or times out.
-    #
-    # If no `statusCommand` is set, Garden will consider the deploy ready as soon as it has started the process.
-    #
-    # Note that if a Build is referenced in the `build` field, the command will be run from the build directory for
-    # that Build action.
-If that Build has `buildAtSource: true` set, the command will be run from the source
-    # directory of the Build action.
-If no `build` reference is set, the command is run from the source directory of
-    # this action.
-    statusCommand:

-    # The maximum duration (in seconds) to wait for a for the `statusCommand` to return a zero exit code.
-Ignored if
-    # no `statusCommand` is set.
-    timeout: 10
 ```

 ## Configuration Keys